 No. There are always risks associated with giving infant formula milk to newborns and infants in all settings.
-The risks associated with giving infant formula milk are increased whenever home and community conditions are compromised, such as reduced access to health services if a baby becomes unwell, reduced access to clean water and/or access to supplies of infant formula milk are difficult or not guaranteed, affordable and sustainable.
+The risks associated with giving infant formula milk are increased whenever home and community conditions are compromised.
+This includes times when there is reduced access to health services, reduced access to clean water, and/or reduced access to supplies of infant formula milk.